 Prehearing General Call - A prehearing general call is a listing of property tax matter appeals that are ready for the scheduling of a prehearing conference.
-An appeal is generally ready for the scheduling of a prehearing conference after the petition and answer have been filed and the parties have had an opportunity to conduct a counsel conference.
-See TTR 250 and TTR 270.
+An appeal is generally ready for the scheduling of a prehearing conference after the petition and answer have been filed.
+See TTR 247.

 The prehearing general call will provide dates for the filing and exchange of valuation disclosures and prehearing statements.

 Parties may request an extension of time for the filing and exchange of valuation disclosures and prehearing statements, as provided by Tribunal Notice 2005-9.

 Once the parties have filed their valuation disclosures and prehearing statements, the Tribunal will schedule the appeal for a telephonic or in-person prehearing conference.